Azure/mlops-v2/QUICKSTART.md

 - Github as the source control repository
 - Azure DevOps as the DevOps orchestration tool
+- The [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) if you are using Terraform to spin up infrastructure.
 - Azure service principals to access / create Azure resources from Azure DevOps (or the ability to create them)
 - Git bash, WSL or another shell script editor on your local machine